PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

-## Implementing an external extension for Crosswalk on Android
+## Implement an external extension for Crosswalk on Android
 * Write the JavaScript stub code same as the native extension system, saved as a .js file.
 * Create a new class inherited from the class XWalkExtensionClient implements the methods used by JavaScript and compile and package it as a jar file.
 ```